Hallett Johnson: Costa Rica

 After the end of WWII, Johnson was given the choice of two positions—returning to Chile or Costa Rica.
 He chose the latter.
 On December 13, 1944, he was appointed ambassador to Costa Rica and started his work there on February 14, 1914.
 A producer of bananas, coffee, and sugar, Costa Rica was considered strategic because of its location near the Panama Canal.
 As was his practice, he traveled across Costa Rica to get to know the country; he also became friends with president Don Teodoro Picado Michalski and often went horseback riding with him.
 During the riots of the Vanguardia Popular, Michalski asked Johnson to ride with him in an open car "to reassure the populace of the friendship between Costa Rica and the United States."
 Despite the cautions of his staff, Johnson agreed.
 Nothing happened on that drive, but on a leisure trip with the president to an extinct volcano, the volcano became active upon their arrival.

-When he realized that most Costa Ricans knew little about the United States and therefore, did not always trust his motives, Johnson met with DeWitt Wallace, the publisher of Reader's Digest.
+When he realized that most Costa Ricans knew little about the United States and, therefore, did not always trust his motives, Johnson met with DeWitt Wallace, the publisher of Reader's Digest.
 He got Wallace to donate 3,000 free subscriptions to the Spanish version of the magazine for Costa Ricans.
 Johnson also studied Spanish so that he could give a speech to the Costa Rican Congress in their language.
 The newspaper, La Prensa Libre reported that deputy Alvaro Cubillo said, "I was greatly pleased by the democratic gesture of Ambassador Johnson."

 While in Costa Rica, Johnson established a Cultural Center with a library of American books, established a Lincoln School, acquired land from the Costa Rican government to construct a chancery, and negotiated the purchase of 14 acreto build an embassy residence.
 He also met monthly with an advisory committee of American businessmen, as well as with heads of United States government agencies, to improve communication and cooperation.

-Franklin D. Roosevelt died in April 1946, and tradition was that ambassadors automatically resign3e when the president changes.
+Franklin D. Roosevelt died in April 1946, and tradition was that ambassadors automatically resigned when the president changes.
 However, President Harry Truman did not accept Johnson's resignation, so he continued as the ambassador to Costa Rica.
 He stayed in this position through May 16, 1947, submitting his resignation for personal reasons on March 25, 1947.